trustfeed/radix-tree-go/README.md

 Now lets make the lookup function.
 When performing the lookup function we always have 3 cases;

 1. Empty trie so return no data,
-2. There is no remaining key to search so return the data at the current node,
+2. there is no remaining key to search so return the data at the current node,
-3. Otherwise descend to the appropriate child and continue searching.
+3. otherwise descend to the appropriate child and continue searching with a shortened key.

 ```go
 func lookup(n *node, k []byte) []byte {